Marvel vs. Capcom 2: New Age of Heroes: Release

-Marvel vs. Capcom 2: New Age of Heroes debuted in Japanese arcades on the Sega NAOMI arcade platform in early 2000.
-The game was soon released on the Dreamcast in Japan on March 30, 2000, and North America on June 29; the European version, which was released on July 16, was published by Virgin Interactive.
-Marvel vs. Capcom 2 was ported to the PlayStation 2 on September 19, 2002, in Japan, November 19 in North America, and November 29 in Europe.
-The Xbox version launched alongside its PlayStation 2 counterpart in Japan on September 19, 2002, which later received a North American release on March 30, 2003.
-It was then released internationally through the Xbox Live Arcade on July 29, 2009, and the PlayStation Network on August 13.
+Marvel vs. Capcom 2: New Age of Heroes was released for Japanese arcades on the Sega NAOMI platform on March 23, 2000, followed by North America in May 2000.
+The game was soon released on the Dreamcast in Japan on March 30, 2000, followed by North America on June 29; the European version, released on July 16, was published by Virgin Interactive.
+MvC2 was ported to the PlayStation 2 on September 19, 2002, in Japan, November 19 in North America, and November 29 in Europe.
+The Xbox version launched alongside its PS2 counterpart in Japan on September 19, 2002, and later received a North American release on March 30, 2003.
+It was then released for the Xbox 360 via Xbox Live Arcade on July 29, 2009, and the PlayStation 3 via PlayStation Network on August 13.
+The PS3 version was also released physically with a code instead of a disc for a limited time through GameStop.
 Lastly, the game became available for iOS devices on April 25, 2012.

-On December 15, 2013, Capcom announced that Marvel vs. Capcom 2 would be removed from the Xbox Live Arcade and PlayStation Network stores towards the end of the month, following the apparent expiration of Capcom's licensing contracts with Marvel Comics.
-The game was pulled from the PlayStation Network on December 17 and 19 in North America and Europe, respectively, and from the Xbox Live Arcade globally on December 26.
+On December 15, 2013, Capcom announced that MvC2 would be removed from Xbox Live Arcade and PlayStation Network towards the end of the month, following the apparent expiration of Capcom's licensing contracts with Marvel Comics.
+The game was pulled from PSN on December 17 and 19 in North America and Europe, respectively, and from Xbox Live Arcade globally on December 26.
 Eventually, the iOS version was also delisted from the Apple App Store.

 On August 2, 2021, prominent fighting game community member Maximilian Dood began a hashtag campaign to gather support for re-releases of Marvel vs. Capcom 2 onto modern consoles after it was delisted from digital platforms.
 The campaign led to #FREEMVC2 trending on Twitter and Mike Mika, the studio head for video game developer Digital Eclipse, expressing interest in re-releasing the game.
 On August 5, 2022, Arcade1Up revealed a Marvel vs. Capcom 2 arcade cabinet during the 2022 Evolution Championship Series.
-The cabinet includes Wi-Fi connectivity for online multiplayer, as well as other games, including Marvel vs. Capcom: Clash of Super Heroes, Marvel Super Heroes vs. Street Fighter, X-Men vs. Street Fighter, Marvel Super Heroes, X-Men: Children of the Atom, X-Men: Mutant Apocalypse, and Marvel Super Heroes in War of the Gems.
+The cabinet includes Wi-Fi connectivity for online multiplayer, as well as several other Marvel crossover games developed by Capcom.

+In June 2024, Capcom announced that Marvel vs. Capcom 2 would be among the games included in the Marvel vs. Capcom Fighting Collection: Arcade Classics compilation for Nintendo Switch, PlayStation 4, Xbox One, and Windows, which was released the following September, marking the first console re-release of the game since the Xbox 360 and PlayStation 3 versions were delisted.